 Or so they say.
 I’ve broken that rule a couple times, talking about reviews I’ve had, but I don’t go on rants about them.
-I acknowledge the points made, recognize the limitations of my own writing, thank the person for leaving an honest review, and go on my way.
+I acknowledge the points made, recognize the limitations of my own writing, thank the person for taking the time to leave an honest review, and go on my way.
 You don’t want to start a chain of fighting.
 But thanking people surely can’t be a bad thing, can it?
+I haven’t had it backfire on me yet.

 I know some people say they never read the reviews, so they’re not tempted to respond.
 I’m not at that point yet.
 It’s great to see what people think, good or bad.
 If it’s a negative review, or even a positive one with some qualifiers, it helps me learn where I can do better, so future books will be stronger.

 8) Really, the most important thing is to keep writing.
 I said it earlier, but it’s worth repeating.
 If you stop and wait for your one lonely book to take off, you’re not going to find success.
 Readers like to find authors with a list of books, so if they like one, they can bounce to the next.
 Now that I’ve had good reviews on A Noble’s Quest, I’m hooked.
 I want to keep writing for the rest of my life.
 It’s a passion, and I know one day I’ll bring out all the books I can dream up for my world Illuma.
 It might be a while.
 I’m not crowdfunding any books after this trilogy, and you might remember I said most authors need 4-6 books to gain a sustainable following.
 As I get the money, I’ll bring out more.
 I’m a young-ish father, with young kids, so disposable income isn’t something we have a lot of.

 If there’s one thing you should take away, here it is: Writers write (although not all the time, or even every day).
 Any other advice you hear is fluff.
 Find what works for you and do it if you love it!